-- · reviewing and approving the compensation of our Chief Executive Officer, other executive officers and senior management; - administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections and any other compensatory arrangements for our executive officers and other senior management; and - reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy.
+- reviewing and approving the compensation of our Chief Executive Officer, other executive officers and senior management; - · administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections and any other compensatory arrangements for our executive officers and other senior management; - overseeing compliance with our Stock Ownership Guidelines (as applicable to our executive officers) and our Incentive Compensation Recoupment Policy; please see "-Executive Officer and Director Compensation - Stock Ownership Guidelines" and "-Executive Officer and Director Compensation - Incentive Compensation Recoupment Policy" below; and - reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy.

-Karl Khoury, Denny Marie Post, Brent Drever and Gisel Ruiz served as members of the Compensation Committee during 2021, with Ms. Ruiz serving as Chairperson of the committee.
-Following the committee's May 3, 2021 meeting, Ms. Post resigned from the Compensation Committee and Mr. Drever was appointed as a member of the committee.
-Effective March 7, 2022, Mr. Drever resigned from the Compensation Committee, and Kelly Kennedy was appointed as a member of the committee.
+Gisel Ruiz, Karl Khoury, Kelly J. Kennedy and Brent Drever served as members of the Compensation Committee during 2022, with Ms. Ruiz serving as Chairperson of the committee.
+Effective March 7, 2022, Mr. Drever resigned from the Compensation Committee and Ms. Kennedy was appointed as a member of the committee.
 Our Board has determined that each member of the Compensation Committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The Compensation Committee met nine times during the fiscal year ended December 26, 2021.
+The Compensation Committee met five times during the fiscal year ended December 25, 2022.